Evergreen (manga): Plot

 Hotaka, in a state of confusion and sadness, goes to the house of his father in the hills, one of the keys to which was given by his paternal grandmother.
 When he reaches there, he finds Niki coming out of the door.
 She tells him everything: how he is her brother and asks him to leave the house to her as a compensation for stealing her father from her.
 He consents and leaves in agony.

 Not a day after, the weather has suddenly turned bad with an impending typhoon.
 Hotaka, without any further delay and acting entirely on his resolve to save Niki, bikes to the house in the hill.
 She is there and relieved to see Hotaka.
-Her scooter has unable to cross the worsened road due to the rain.
+Her scooter has been unable to cross the worsened road due to the rain.
 Hotaka offers his hand and she takes it.
 Together, they venture through the forest in the heavy rain until a gleam of light is seen, which he says is their father guiding them.
 They finally reach the safe zone.

 In the relief camp, Hotaka's mother comes to visit them and she finally accepts Niki.
 Hotaka, witnessing the emotional scene, cries in joy.
 Hotaka starts believing in his father, that he gave up his life so that his son could save Niki.

 After a few days, Hotaka and Niki have returned to their normal lives.
 Apparently, Hotaka and Niki had dated for a short while, and an awkward breakup.
 At least that's what they decided to leave as the public story to prevent everyone's questioning and therefore keeping their actual relationship a secret.
 They still share a close relationship, although as brother and sister.
 This conclusion is brought about by the comparison between sunlight (Niki) and rain (Hotaka).
 Together, they are the well-spring of all life.
 However, between them, no flowers shall ever bloom.
 For them, all of eternity shall be evergreen.
 Hotaka and Niki vow to always be there for the other.
 They end their short adventure with a heart-wrenching conclusion, uttering to each-other: "To you, I give eternity".

 During the course of their story, On-chan and Soga also managed to confess to each-other after a lot of struggle, given the state of affairs between Hotaka and Niki.
 They are going out in the final scene.